Codestian/INF1005/README.md

 `/routes`

-Sets the available URLs to be used.
-For example, `/` refers to the main home page and `/about` refers to the about page.
+Where the main HTML code resides.
+All code is under the body tag.

 `/vendor`